nrigroup/webdev-challenge/README.md

 the best practices in defining your functions and variable names, chances are
 we will not need to run your code to evaluate your skills.

+## Submission

+One of the features that I enjoyed implementing was the migration between the model (class) and the table in the database.
+This made the development simple in mapping between an object and the table in the database.
+I was aslo proud of the presentation that was created via bootsrap.

+### Instructions for Running the APP
+- Index method displays the first upload page
+- Once CSV file is uploaded the report page will be displayed

+- The application will automatically create the tables in a database name db.
+Make sure you have a database name db before running.